couchbaselabs/ToDoLite-Android/tutorial.md

-# Couchbase Connect Mobile Workshop Android
+# Couchbase Mobile Day Workshop iOS

 In this workshop, you will learn how to use Couchbase Lite along with Sync Gateway to build a ToDos app with a guest account mode, offline-first capabilities and syncing different ToDo lists to Sync Gateway.

-This paper will guide you through the steps to build the application and know all the tips and tricks to building apps with a great look and feel using Couchbase Mobile.
+This document will guide you through the steps to build the application using Couchbase Mobile.

 ## 30 minutes: Couchbase Mobile Presentation